 Pete's Garden meals are distributed through social service agencies that serve children and their families.
-In 2021, our second full year of operations, we distributed approximately 45,000 healthy meals.
-This year, we expect to distribute upwards of 60,000 meals.
+In 2022, our third full year of operations, we distributed approximately 75,000 healthy meals.
+This year, we expect to distribute over 100,000 meals.
 Agencies currently receiving Pete's Garden meals include Operation Breakthrough, Community Linc, Amethyst Place, St. Mark's Center-UICS, and YMCA Headstart.
 Most of the families who receive Pete's Garden meals are headed by single women in low paying jobs, living below federal poverty guidelines.

 It's a blessing to have a healthy prepared meal available at the end of the day.
 It really reduces the stress and expense of having to prepare and serve a meal after a day of work and then childcare in the evening.
 This makes the family time at the end of the day much more enjoyable.